Vintage film cameras in a shelf

 Also, there are similar alternatives to existing methods such as MinBy, MaxBy, ExceptBy, IntersectBy, and UnionBy.
 They work with a delegate to select a property to use as the comparison key and return the “containing” objects, not only the result.

-We can take a look at DistinctBy source code to see what’s inside a LINQ method.
-It’s not that intimidating after all.
+If we take a look at DistinctBy source code to see what’s inside a LINQ method, it’s not that intimidating after all.

 Vintage movie camera